jlevy/og-equity-compensation/README.md

 [**capital gains**](https://www.investopedia.com/terms/c/capital_gains_tax.asp), the term for profit you receive from selling assets, including stocks.
-One key difference between ordinary income and capital gains is you can sell assets for a profit or a loss, so this kind of income is taxed differently, with the ability to track both gains and losses.
+One key difference between ordinary income and capital gains is you can sell assets for a profit or a loss, so this kind of income may be taxed differently, with the ability to track both gains and losses.

 🄳 Capital gains are further divided between **long-term** and **short-term** capital gains.
 Long-term capital gains are what you make from selling assets, such as stock, a business,